 - Through Course Committees students have the opportunity to express their voice in the running of their course.
 Student representatives are elected to Committee to expressly represent the views of their peer.
 The University and the Students' Union work together to provide a full induction to the role of the student representatives. - Each Faculty also has its own Faculty Student Forum with student representatives; this enables wider discussions across the Faculty.
 Student representatives are also represented on key Faculty and university committees. - All students are invited to complete a questionnaire before the end of each module.
-The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Student Experience Survey which seeks the opinions of students about their course and University experience.
-Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.
+The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Postgraduate Taught Experience Survey or PTES which helps us compare how we are doing with other institutions, to make changes that will improve what we do in future and to keep doing the things that you value.